alegonz/baikal/README.md

 and the (perhaps lesser known) [graphkit](https://github.com/yahoo/graphkit) package.

-**baikal** aims to provide an API that allows to build complex, non-linear machine learning pipelines that looks like this:
+**baikal** aims to provide an API that allows to build complex, non-linear machine learning pipelines that look like this:

 ![multiple_input_nonlinear_pipeline_example_diagram](illustrations/multiple_input_nonlinear_pipeline_example_diagram.png "An example of a multiple-input, nonlinear pipeline")